mongodb/docs/source/includes/api/list-tables/apiKey-org-get-access-list-response.rst

    * - ``cidrBlock``
      - string
-     - CIDR-notated range of whitelisted IP addresses.
+     - CIDR-notated range of IP addresses in the access list.

    * - ``count``
      - number